How to Apply

 - 3 Letters of Recommendation

-Scans of official score reports for GREs taken within 5 years of the original test date will be accepted.
-Offers of admission are contingent on receipt of final official test scores
+- Applicants choosing to submit GRE scores, scans of official score reports for GREs taken within 5 years of the original test date will be accepted with the original application (SMD School Code: 2948).

 For applicants whose native language is not English.

 - Test of English as a Foreign Language (TOEFL)iBT or ITP Plus